Keeping Campus Safe and Secure

 Crime Prevention and Education

-Educational programs conducted by Campus Safety may at times be done in conjunction with the Office of Residence Life and the Office of Student Conduct & Community Standards.
+Educational programs conducted by Campus Police and Safety may at times be done in conjunction with the Office of Residence Life and the Office of Student Conduct & Community Standards.
 These programs will be conducted continually throughout the year.

 Fire Safety Prevention and Education